Worried about paying your mortgage? We have various ways that we can help you.

 HP Representative example:

-The finance offers available will depend upon factors such as the vehicle being financed, your personal circumstances and our lending policies.
+Any finance we offer you depends on various factors, such as the vehicle make, model and age, your personal circumstances and our lending policies.

-The cost of your car finance will depend on lots of factors, including:
+Total costs for car finance will depend on a range of factors, including:

 It is important to know what you will pay back before you agree to car finance.
 Only take out car finance if you can comfortably afford the monthly repayments.